jimbarnebee/node-red-contrib-http-request-ucg/README.md

 [![npm package](https://nodei.co/npm/node-red-contrib-http-request.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/node-red-contrib-http-request/)

 ## Features
-Based on the node-red core node for performing http/https requests and on the fabulous [Request](https://github.com/request/request) library which a lot of features for proxy, steaming, or TLS/SSL support.
+Based on the node-red core node for performing http/https requests and on the fabulous [Request](https://github.com/request/request) library which a lot of features for proxy, steaming, or TLS/SSL support. - Added

 ## Why this module ?
 Request became a popular and proven simplified HTTP Client to make http(s) calls.
 It supports a lot of features/options for advanced usage.